Magnetism in Gemstones

 "Rubellite" (6.45ct., Inert, SI <0)

 Bi-Color: A single Tourmaline crystal can have 2 colors that exist separately rather than blended.
 Crystals can either grow with a central core of one color and outer rim of another color (as in the slice pictured below left), or with bands of different color along the crystal shaft (represented center and right).
 Any combination of colors is possible.
 The most frequently seen bi-color gem is “watermelon” Tourmaline, in which pink or red color meets green color.
-Bi-color Tourmalines can show different magnetic responses within the same gem, with pink/red sections tending to be the most weakly magnetic, or diamagnetic.
+Bi-color Tourmalines can show different magnetic responses within the same gem, with pink/red sections tending to be the more weakly magnetic, or diamagnetic.

 The bi-color gem shown on the right is gray on the left side and pinkish red on the right side.
 The gray portion (Fe3+) might be the result of natural irradiation of pale green color (Fe2+).
 Originally, this gem may have been pale green (Fe2+) on the left side, and pale yellow (Mn2+) on the right side.
 The gray side is strongly magnetic, and the pink side is inert (diamagnetic).

-Rubellite?
+"Rubellite"?
 (8.15ct., Strong, SI 326)

 The pink Tourmaline trillion shown below is one of the palest pink Tourmalines in this study, yet it shows the strongest magnetic response: it drags.
 How is this possible?
 In addition to pink, there is yellow color in this gem.
 Yellow color in Tourmalines is associated with manganese in the valence state of Mn2+, and as we shall see, it can also be colorless or cryptic.
 Perhaps this pink Tourmaline began with an unusually high concentration of Mn2+.
 After natural radiation exposure, it may have retained more Mn2+ (yellow) than most other pink Tourmalines.
-Perhaps the pink color is very pale because radiation exposure time was short and the alteration to Mn3+ (pink ) was minimal.
+We can speculate that the pink color remains very pale because radiation exposure time was short and the alteration to Mn3+ (pink ) was minimal.

 Pale Pink Tourmaline (2.40ct., Drag, SI 391)

-For reasons unknown, pink Tourmaline appears then to be associated with a higher total concentration of manganese than less magnetic red Tourmaline.
+Pink Tourmaline appears then to be associated with a higher total concentration of manganese than less magnetic red Tourmaline.
 Research is needed to determine why this might be the case, but it is likely related to the proportion of cryptic manganese (Mn2+) to pink/red manganese (Mn3+).

 A study titled "The Role of Natural Radiation in Tourmaline Coloration" (Reinitz & Rossman,1988) suggests that when pink and red Tourmaline crystals first form geologically, they probably contain low concentrations of Mn2+ with little or no Mn3+, and are probably colorless or pale in color.
 Natural gamma radiation from radioactive decay changes the Mn2+ to Mn3+ over geologic time and changes the body color from colorless or pale color to pink color, and eventually to red color due to Mn3+.
 But Mn3+ oxide in Tourmaline actually has a slightly higher magnetic susceptibility than Mn2+ oxide.

-Rubellite (3.18ct., Moderate, SI 78)
+"Rubellite" (3.18ct., Moderate, SI 78)

 Pinkish Brown: Most pinkish brown Tourmalines such as the 2 gems pictured below do not show strong magnetism.
 It is likely that the color of these gems is due to iron-titanium charge transfer (brown color) in addition to low concentrations of manganese (Mn3+, pink color).
 The cushion on the left shows an Inert (Diamagnetic) response, and the square on the right shows a Weak response.